Dual Diagnosis Treatment for PTSD and Addiction in Los Angeles, California

 Call us at (855) 652-9048 or visit us in person at 23041 Hatteras St, Woodland Hills, CA 91367, to learn more about our treatment options for concurrent PTSD and addiction rehab in the Los Angeles area.

-Outpatient PTSD and Addiction Rehab Facility in Woodland Hills
+Outpatient PTSD and Addiction Rehab Facility Near Me

-Inpatient PTSD and Addiction Rehab Facility in Woodland Hills
+Inpatient PTSD and Addiction Rehab Facility Near Me

-What Are the Risks of Substance Addiction and PTSD?
+What Are the Risks of Having a Substance Addiction and PTSD at the Same Time?

 The risks of substance addiction and PTSD are severe and multifaceted, including a heightened risk of overdose due to overwhelming substance use.
 Additionally, the interplay between substance abuse and PTSD often worsens mental health issues like depression and anxiety, complicating the management of both conditions and increasing overall vulnerability.